A2TC-YT/Tabbed-Out-AFK/README.md

 If you have any questions ask either **IceCubes#6612** or **A 2016 Toyota Corolla#3074** on Discord

+## InGame settings that must be changed
+You have to change your controller ingame sensitivity to 20 This should be located in (Settings -> Controller -> Look Sensitivity)

 ## Macros available so far
 - controller afk KF movement
 - controller afk KF camera